JiveshDhakate/Procure-Sense-RAG/README.md

 ## 6. ChromaDB Usage and Flexibility

-ChromaDB is used as the core vector store for semantic retrieval in Spear RAG.
+ChromaDB is used as the core vector store for semantic retrieval in RAG.
 It allows fast and persistent access to embedded supplier offers, enabling scalable and flexible RAG pipelines.

 ---